10-Q 1 veev-20230731.htm 10-Q veev-20230731

 Unbilled Accounts Receivable

-As of January 31, 2023, unbilled accounts receivable consisted of (i) a receivable of $32 million primarily for revenue recognized for professional services performed but not yet billed and (ii) a contract asset of $50 million primarily for revenue recognized from non-cancellable, multi-year orders in which fees increase annually but for which we are not contractually able to invoice until a future period.
+As of January 31, 2024, unbilled accounts receivable consisted of (i) a receivable of $32 million primarily for revenue recognized for professional services performed but not yet billed and (ii) a contract asset of $4 million primarily related to professional services performed but for which we are not contractually able to invoice until a future period.

 14